Stockholm Christmas Winter Birding Tours

 Day 4: Södermalm, Stockholm

 Stockholm is the capital of Sweden and is rich in maritime history.
 On this day there will be a visit to the Vasa Museum.
 The Vasa is a Swedish warship built between 1626 and 1628.
 The ship sank after sailing for only a few minutes into its maiden voyage in August 1628.
-After most the valuable bronze cannons were salvaged in the 17th century the ship was largely forgotten until it was located in the late 1950s in a busy shipping lane just outside the Stockholm harbor.
+After most of the valuable bronze cannons were salvaged in the 17th century the ship was largely forgotten until it was located in the late 1950s in a busy shipping lane just outside the Stockholm harbor.
 In 1961 the ship was brought to the surface and with much of it still intact, it was restored and now is open for viewing at the Vasa Museum.
 It truly is amazing because the ship is very large, 226 feet long and 90% of the boat is still original.
 The Vasa Museum is located on an island called the Djurgården, which was a game park created for the Royals in 1579.
 This area is great for birding and walking where you can find: Hooded Crow, Great Spotted Woodpecker, Eurasian Jays, Great Cormorant, Grey Heron, Eurasian Treecreeper, Green Finch, Eurasian Siskin, Blue Tits, Great Tits and Eurasian Magpie.

 Day 5: Riddarholmen, Stockholm

 This day is Christmas Eve and for the next three night we will be staying on the Mälardrottningen Yacht located on Riddarholmen Island.
 Located only about a half a mile away from Södermalm, the Mälardrottningen is moored close to Gamla Stan, which is the historic center of Stockholm.
 There will be numerous options for activities today including Christmas concerts and festivities.
 In Stockholm there is a “Living Advent Calendar”, which is a new tradition started in 2005 and from December 1st through the 24th at 6:15pm each day a different window of an historic building opens and there is singing, storytelling and festivities for each window for 20 minutes.
-Each advent window is at a different location in the historic area of Gamla Stan and it makes a great addition to each day to walk through Gamla Stan and find the new window for each day.
+Each advent window is at a different location in the historic area of Gamla Stan and it makes a great addition to each day walking through Gamla Stan and find the new window for each day.
 In Sweden, Christmas Eve is when the big celebration happens and many of the businesses close early.
 Dinner will be at the Diplomat Hotel.

 Day 6: Riddarholmen, Stockholm

 On Christmas day we hope it snows and creates a beautiful city landscape!
-One of the tallest (and sometimes the very tallest) Christmas tree in the world is the Skeppsbron Christmas Tree in Stockholm, measuring 125 feet.
-Stockholm is a great city for walking and birding and we will see a lot of birds to add to our list.
+One of the tallest (and sometimes the very tallest) Christmas trees in the world is the Skeppsbron Christmas Tree in Stockholm, measuring 125 feet.
+Stockholm is a great city for walking and birding, and we will see a lot of birds to add to our list.
 In the heart of the city are large flocks of Mute Swans, Mew Gulls, Eurasian Coots, Black-headed Gulls, Common Goldeneyes, Tufted Ducks, Jackdaws, Eurasian Tree Sparrows and even a few Canada Geese.
-On a rare occasion we have seen Barnacle Geese.
+On rare occasions we have seen Barnacle Geese.
 In the late afternoon hundreds of Jackdaws all come home to roost atop the Grand Hotel.
 Dinner will be at the Grand Hotel for a traditional Julbord.

 Day 7: Riddarholmen, Stockholm

 The day after Christmas is a day to be outside and we will be taking a day trip to a small island community called Waxholm.
 There is a daily ferry boat that leaves Stockholm in the morning and travels over one hour through the archipelago to get to the island of Waxholm.
-Along the way there are beautiful sites and birds to see and we will return to Stockholm in the early evening.
+Along the way there are beautiful sights and birds to see, and we will return to Stockholm in the early evening.

 Day 8: Fly day

-Flights usually leave in the morning and you will be transferred to the airport for your flight home
+Flights usually leave in the morning, and you will be transferred to the airport for your flight home

 Please note: The lodging described in this itinerary is always our first choice based on availability.